-The world after the flood is vastly different from the initial creation.
+The world after the flood was vastly different from the initial creation.
 Humanities’ initial home had been in the garden of God, a paradise.
-But the garden is lost to them.
-However, the stories of Adam and Eve and humanity after the flood share a number of interesting parallels, especially concerning this tower that they had decided to build.
+But the garden was lost to them.
+However, the stories of Adam and Eve and humanity after the flood share a number of interesting parallels, especially concerning the tower that they had decided to build.

 - Both are told to be fruitful, increase in number, and fill the earth – Genesis 1:28, 9:1

 - They both are given instruction that they disobey – Genesis 2:16-17, 9:1

 - Both disobeyed, seeking to be like God, or reach into the heavens – Genesis 3:6-7, 11:4

 - God came to see them – Genesis 3:8-9, 11:5